tamari92/kf2-tournament/rules.md

 In this stage, **both teams play two games in a row.** The cumulative score earned across both games becomes the team's final score for the match.
 The team that earns the highest score wins the tournament.

 ### 3.3 - Map Pool
-This list is subject to change at any time and does not necessarily represent the exact order the maps will be played.
+This list is subject to change at any time and does not necessarily represent the exact order the maps shall be played.

 ```
 TBD